Henryk Muszyński

-Henryk Józef Muszyński (born 20 March 1933 in Kościerzyna, Kashubia) is the Primate Emeritus of Poland and former archbishop of Gniezno, Poland, having been appointed by Pope John Paul II when the Polish hierarchy was reorganized in March 1992.
-He had previously been Bishop of Włocławek since 1987.
+Henryk Józef Muszyński (born 20 March 1933) is a Polish Roman Catholic prelate, who served as the Primate of Poland and as a former archbishop of Gniezno, having been appointed by Pope John Paul II when the Polish hierarchy was reorganized in March 1992.
+He had previously been Bishop of Diocese of Włocławek since 1987.

 Life

 He is known for his Biblical studies, especially concerning the Qumran manuscripts.

 He has been described as "an advocate of open and tolerant Catholicism".

 Together with Danuta Hubner and Tadeusz Pieronek, Muszyński coauthored a reflection on the integration of Polish Christianity into the European Union.
 This reflection persuaded many Polish rectors to become proponents of Poland's accession to the European Union in 2004.